ADAMMA-CDHI-ETH-Zurich/CosinorAge-Calculator/README.md

 ## Usage

-1. Open your browser and navigate to http://localhost:3000
+1. Open your browser and navigate to http://localhost (Docker) or http://localhost:3000 (manual setup)
 2. Drag and drop your accelerometer data file (CSV or JSON) onto the upload area
 3. View the processed data and visualizations
 4. Interact with the charts to explore your data